shawdren/shawdren.github.com/articles/addconfig-addbutton-extjs.md

     },

 ````
-so their are 2 ways to set the handler for buttons on the pannel.
+so there are 2 ways to set the handler for buttons on the pannel.
 one is just add handler in the config
 ````javascript
  this.addButton({